SaeedSheikhi/multer-minio-storage-engine/README.md

 Streaming multer storage engine for minio.

-This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with [s3fs](https://github.com/RiptideElements/s3fs) as the substitution piece for file system.
+This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with [MinIO Client SDK for Javascript](https://github.com/minio/minio-js) as the substitution piece for file system.
 Existing solutions I found required buffering the multipart uploads into the actual filesystem which is difficult to scale.

 ## Installation